ddeutils/deflow/README.md

 > create you workflow, you can use the [🏃 Workflow](https://github.com/ddeutils/ddeutil-workflow)
 > package instead that already installed.

+In my opinion, I think it should not create duplicate workflow codes if I can write with dynamic input parameters on the one template workflow that just change the input parameters per use-case instead.
+This way I can handle a lot of logical workflows in our orgs with only metadata configuration.
+It called **Metadata Driven Data Workflow**.

 ## 📦 Installation

 ```shell